Domain Name System: Reverse lookup

 A reverse DNS lookup is a query of the DNS for domain names when the IP address is known.
 Multiple domain names may be associated with an IP address.
-The DNS stores IP addresses in the form of domain names as specially formatted names in pointer (PTR) records within the infrastructure top-level domain arpa.
+The DNS stores IP addresses in the form of domain names as specially formatted names in pointer (PTR) records within the infrastructure TLD arpa.
 For IPv4, the domain is in-addr.arpa.
 For IPv6, the reverse lookup domain is ip6.arpa.
 The IP address is represented as a name in reverse-ordered octet representation for IPv4, and reverse-ordered nibble representation for IPv6.

 When performing a reverse lookup, the DNS client converts the address into these formats before querying the name for a PTR record following the delegation chain as for any DNS query.
 For example, assuming the IPv4 address 208.80.152.2 is assigned to Wikimedia, it is represented as a DNS name in reverse order: 2.152.80.208.in-addr.arpa.
 When the DNS resolver gets a pointer (PTR) request, it begins by querying the root servers, which point to the servers of American Registry for Internet Numbers (ARIN) for the 208.in-addr.arpa zone.
 ARIN's servers delegate 152.80.208.in-addr.arpa to Wikimedia to which the resolver sends another query for 2.152.80.208.in-addr.arpa, which results in an authoritative response.